Sword of Vermilion: Gameplay

+Sword of Vermilion is a fantasy action role-playing game which uses various different gameplay styles.
+There are four types of gameplay and depending on the context of what the player is doing or where they are in the world, the gameplay changes to reflect that.
+In most circumstances, the player controls the prince from a top-down perspective but A side-on perspective is used for boss fights.
+Much of the game is spent fighting or exploring.

+In battle situations, which occur when encountering an enemy in the overworld or while in dungeons, the prince can attack using a sword or magic spells.
+The prince can obtain more powerful swords and magic in towns by talking to non-player characters within shops.

 Release

-After the release of Phantasy Star II in March 1990, Sword of Vermilion was the main role-playing game launched during the Genesis does what Nintendon't campaign.
+During its initial launch period in North America, Sword of Vermilion was the main role-playing game highlighted during the Genesis does what Nintendon't ad campaign.

-Sword of Vermilion was one of the last Sega Mega Drive Role-playing games to come with a box-sized hint book.
-The hint book was 106 pages long.
+Sword of Vermilion was one of the last Sega Mega Drive/Genesis role-playing games to come with a hint book.

 Reception

+Contemporary

+Upon release, Sword of Vermilion received positive reception.

-Computer and Video Games said it is an "excellent" and "highly compelling arcade/adventure RPG" offering "a vast, sprawling adventure".
+Computer and Video Games said it was an "excellent" and "highly compelling arcade/adventure RPG" offering "a vast, sprawling adventure".
 They praised the "arcade format" action combat system as "great fun" and "an improvement over" Phantasy Star II's turn-based combat system, found the story to be "engaging and easy to follow" with "intriguing plots and subplots", and considered the music and sound effects "amongst the best" on the Mega Drive.
 However, they criticized the "decidedly rough" graphics of the "3D screens" but praised the "excellent town graphics" and "detailed sprites."

 MegaTech magazine said it was "probably the best RPG on the Mega Drive.
 A gripping plot combined with user-friendly controls and great presentation".
 In 1992, Mega placed the game at #11 on their list of top Mega Drive games of all time.

+Retrospective

+In critical retrospect, Sword of Vermilion has received mixed reception.

+Lucas Thomas, reviewing for IGN, criticized the gameplay calling it repetitious and formulaic, stating that the various play styles were underdeveloped and held together like "a patchwork quilt".